11 More Machine Learning

 Reinforcement learning (RL) is a type of modeling approach that involves training an agent to make decisions in an environment.
 The agent receives feedback in the form of rewards or punishments for its actions, and the goal is to maximize its rewards over time by learning which actions lead to positive or negative outcomes.
 Typical data involves a sequence of states, actions, and rewards, and the agent learns a policy that maps states to actions.
 The agent learns by interacting with the environment, and the environment changes based on the agent’s actions.

 The agent’s goal is to learn a policy, which is a set of rules that dictate which actions to take in different situations.
 The agent learns by trial and error, adjusting its policy based on the feedback it receives from the environment.
 The classic example is a game like chess or a simple video game.
-In these scenarios, The agent learns which moves (actions) lead to winning the game (positive reward) and which moves lead to losing the game (negative reward).
+In these scenarios, the agent learns which moves (actions) lead to winning the game (positive reward) and which moves lead to losing the game (negative reward).
 Over time, the agent improves its policy to make better moves that increase its chances of winning.

 One of the key challenges in reinforcement learning is balancing exploration and exploitation.
 Exploration is about trying new actions that could lead to higher rewards, while exploitation is about sticking to the actions that have already been found to give good rewards.

-8.4 Working with Specialized Data Types
+11.4 Working with Specialized Data Types

-8.4.1 Spatial
+11.4.1 Spatial

 Spatial Data (code available from Kyle Walker)

 Spatial data, which includes geographic and similar information, can be quite complex.
-It often comes in specific formats (e.g. shapefiles), and may require specialized tools to working with it.
-Spatial specific features may can include continuous variables like latitude and longitude, or tracking data from a device like a smartwatch.
+It often comes in specific formats (e.g. shapefiles), and may require specialized tools to work with it.
+Spatial specific features may include continuous variables like latitude and longitude, or tracking data from a device like a smartwatch.
 Other spatial features are more discrete, such as states or political regions within a country.

-8.4.2 Audio
+11.4.2 Audio

 Sound wave